-In case the LP is unsatisfied with the ruling of the Board the LP from the participating Member State/Åland of the Central Baltic Programme may also appeal to the Administrative Court of Turku in the first instance.
+In case the LP is unsatisfied with the ruling of the Board the LP may also appeal to the Administrative Court of Turku in the first instance.
 This procedure takes place only after the Board of the Council has ruled on the case.